tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/frames-in-environment.rst

 When a body's state gets updated (see :ref:`propagation architecture page <single_propagator_time_step>`, regardless of whether it is retrieved from the propagated state vector, or an ephemeris, it is *always* converted to this global frame origin/orientation before being assigned to a body object.
-Consequently, any time that a state is retrieved directly from a body object during the propagation using the :attr:`~tudatpy.numerical_simulation.environment.Body.state` function (as described :ref:`here <translational_state_during_propagation>`), it will *always* be defined in this global frame.
+Consequently, any time that a state is retrieved directly from a body object during the propagation using the :attr:`~tudatpy.dynamics.environment.Body.state` function (as described :ref:`here <translational_state_during_propagation>`), it will *always* be defined in this global frame.

 The global frame is the same for each body in a simulation.
 All used for calculations of the state derivative are in this global frame.